rackerlabs/technical-blog/_posts/2015-08-13-install-openstack-from-source5.md

     ps aux|grep neutron

-You should see a line of output for the `neutron-openvswitch-agent` process, if not use the following to start the process and the output provides information why the `neutron-openvswitch-agent` is not running.
+If you don't see a line of output for the `neutron-openvswitch-agent` process, use the following command to start the process.
+The output provides information why the `neutron-openvswitch-agent` is not running.

     sudo -u neutron neutron-openvswitch-agent --config-file=/etc/neutron/neutron.conf --config-file=/etc/neutron/plugins/ml2/ml2_conf.ini --log-file=/var/log/neutron/openvswitch-agent.log